 - 1. Eligible for the admission statement mentioned in Article 3.1 are students who - passed the final exam of the Bachelor of Science in Business Administration or International Business Administration at Rotterdam School of Management, Erasmus University or - obtained a nationally accredited Bachelor of Science in Business Administration degree of any nationally accredited and/or recognized Bachelor's (of Science) degree programme of any research university that is comparable in level and content with the bachelor's degree of the (International) Business Administration programme of Rotterdam School of Management, Erasmus University or - obtained an internationally accredited Bachelor's (of Science) degree programme of any research university that includes the programme specific requirements mentioned in Annex 1 of these regulations, or - completed RSM's pre-master programme with the appropriate course(s) mentioned in Annex 2 of these regulations, or the pre-master programme of another higher education institution as approved by the RSM Admissions Office. - 2.
-In addition, applicants must meet the following requirements: - Proficiency in English at CEFR level C1 overall C1 (sub-scores at least B2.2), to be proven by: - IELTS: minimum overall score 7.0 and minimum sub-scores 6.5, or - TOEFL (iBT): minimum overall score 94 + minimum sub scores 22 (Reading, Listening and Speaking) and 24 for Writing, or - Cambridge ESOL: Equal to CAE-C/C1 Advanced or CPE-C/C2 proficiency, or - Cambridge BEC Higher/C1 Business Higher: Minimum grade C, or - CEFR test results: English course/test results at C1 (overall C1, sub-scores minimum B2.2) level taken at any national accredited university of applied science or research university within the EU/EEA.
-All aspects of the language must be tested (reading, writing, listening and oral skills).
+In addition, applicants must meet the following requirements: - Proficiency in English at CEFR level C1 overall C1 (sub-scores at least B2.2), to be proven by: - IELTS: minimum overall score 7.0 and minimum sub-scores 6.5, or - TOEFL (iBT): minimum overall score 95 + minimum sub scores 22 for Reading and Listening, 23 for Speaking, and 24 for Writing, or